vikas1709/WebDev-Session5/readme.md

 </div>
 ```

-A component references an object that contains both the template and the controller.
+A component references an object that contains both a template and a controller.

 Note the use of $ctrl for components as opposed to global $scope.
 Here the data is exclusive to a specific controller.
 Also, the html uses hyphens while the component uses camel case.